 So far in my reading at whim I’ve gone through two not just contemporary but actually brand-new novels, and I have one more on the way to me shortly (Jean-Christophe Valtat’s Aurorarama).
 But now I have turned back to the classics and to my first work by Sir Walter Scott, The Bride of Lammermoor.
 Pretty sure Amateur Reader recommended that to me as a good starting point a while back and that’s how it ended up in my house.
 How much do you love the Scotch maiden complete with tartan shawl on the cover of the latest Oxford World’s Classics edition?

 I haven’t actually told Frances yet, and I’m still afraid to commit, but I think I’m going to join her Madame Bovary readalong in October.
 Largely because I have never read Flaubert.
-(I said that loudly instead of whispering, even though I wanted to, because the first step in reading dehumiliation is admitting you have a
+(I said that loudly instead of whispering, even though I wanted to, because the first step in reading dehumiliation is admitting you have a problem.)
+So hopefully we’ll be remedying that soon.
+Her schedule does seem awfully doable.

 Although there are a couple things I really meant to read that I didn’t, I’ve decided it’s time to call an end to the epistolary literature project.
 After nearly eleven months, I’ve done what I’m going to do, for a while at least.
 I think it was mostly a good run: